October 04, 2010 –

 MAYETTA: Several volunteers from the Prairie Band Potawatomi Nation were on hand last Friday to help pass out fresh food from a Harvesters Community Food Network truck to waiting cars lined up near the Community building on Buffalo Drive.

-The Harvesters Community Food Network, a food bank that serves 26 counties in northeast Kansas and northwest Missouri, has partnered with the Jackson County Ministerial Alliance in developing a Rural Mobile Food Pantry Distribution that will continue to be held on the first Friday of every month from 9 a.m. to 10 a.m. on the reservation.
+The Harvesters Community Food Network, a food bank that serves 26 counties in northeast Kansas and northwest Missouri, has partnered with the Jackson County Ministerial Alliance in developing a Rural Mobile Food Pantry Distribution that will continue to be held on the first Friday of every month from 9 a.m. to 10 a.m. on the common land.

 Doug McCook, who drove the truck and was in charge of the volunteer effort, said that anyone can receive food but that they do request only one site visit per month.
 In addition to the PBPN, Harvesters distributes food to two other locations within the county.